 Tapan graduated from Southeastern University with a B.S. in Psychology and from University of North Carolina–Chapel Hill with his M.S. in Clinical Rehabilitation and Mental Health Counseling.
 Prior to coming to Florida State, Tapan worked with Drs.
 Jean Beckham and Nathan Kimbrel in the Traumatic Stress and Health Research Lab at the Durham Veterans Affairs Healthcare System and Duke University Medical Center for two years.
 There he worked on studies of nonsuicidal self-injury, moral injury, substance use, and PTSD in veterans.
 His research interests include the development and validation of technology-based assessments and interventions for obsessive-compulsive and related disorders as well as anxiety and trauma related disorders.
 He is also interested in quantitative methodology including structural equation modeling, multilevel modeling, and machine learning.

-Andrew Garron is the Lab Manager in the Cougle Lab.
-He will graduate Florida State University with a B.S. in Psychology and a Statistics minor.
-In addition to his lab manager position in the Cougle Lab, Andrew also serves as a research assistant in both the Clinical Neuroscience Lab and the Anxiety and Behavioral Health Clinic.
-He plans to apply to graduate school to pursue a Ph.D. in Clinical Psychology.
-His research interests involve psychophysiological measures of fear and treatment for anxiety disorders.
+Ana (Mia) Sandoe is the Lab Manager in the Cougle Lab.
+She will graduate from Florida State University with a B.S. in Psychology and a minor in Child Development.
+In addition to her lab manager position in the Cougle Lab, Mia has also served as a DIS assistant, a crisis hotline counselor, and is currently completing her honors thesis under Dr. Cougle’s supervision.
+She plans to directly apply to research assistantships and later graduate school to pursue a Ph.D. in Clinical Psychology.
+Her research interests involve the neuropsychology and treatment of personality disorders as well as neurodegenerative disorders.

 Natalie Wilver is a postdoctoral fellow at the Boston VA Medical Center.